-This Instant Pot Pulled Pork recipe is the answer to all of your BBQ needs.
-Make a perfectly tender pork shoulder in your pressure cooker in less than an hour.
+This Pressure Cooker Pulled Pork recipe is the answer to all of your BBQ needs.
+Make a perfectly tender pork shoulder in your pressure cooker in slightly over an hour.

-Usually a perfectly tender pulled pork takes hours of low, slow cooking but using an Instant Pot or electric pressure cooker you can make this recipe in less than an hour.
+Usually a perfectly tender pulled pork takes hours of low, slow cooking but using an Instant Pot or electric pressure cooker you can make this recipe in just a little over an hour.

 When the meat comes out of the Instant Pot (or Ninja Foodie, etc. whatever pressure cooker you use) it is tender and juicy and pulls apart easily with a fork.
 Mix it with your favorite BBQ sauce and serve it with some Instant Pot Collard Greens, Instant Pot Baked Beans, Keto Avocado Coleslaw, or my personal favorite a little cowboy caviar.